pulumi/docs/content/docs/reference/pkg/azure-nextgen/databoxedge/bandwidthschedule.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const bandwidthSchedule = new azure_nextgen.databoxedge.latest.BandwidthSchedule("bandwidthSchedule", {
+const bandwidthSchedule = new azure_nextgen.databoxedge.BandwidthSchedule("bandwidthSchedule", {
     days: [
         "Sunday",
         "Monday",